hashicorp/terraform-website/content/source/docs/plugin/framework/plan-modification.html.md

 }
 ```

-If defined, plan modifiers are executed against the current attribute.
-If any nested attributes define plan modifiers, then those are executed afterwards.
-Any plan modifiers that return an error will prevent further modifiers of that attribute from executing, along with preventing the execution of any nested attribute plan modifiers.
+If defined, plan modifiers are applied to the current attribute.
+If any nested attributes define plan modifiers, then those are applied afterwards.
+Any plan modifiers that return an error will prevent Terraform from applying further modifiers of that attribute as well as any nested attribute plan modifiers.

 ### Common Use Case Attribute Plan Modifiers

 The framework implements some common use case modifiers:

 - [`tfsdk.RequiresReplace()`](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/tfsdk#RequiresReplace): If the value of the attribute changes, in-place update is not possible and instead the resource should be replaced for the change to occur.
-See the Go documentation for full details on its behavior.
+Refer to the Go documentation for full details on its behavior.
 - [`tfsdk.RequiresReplaceIf()`](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/tfsdk#RequiresReplaceIf): Similar to `tfsdk.RequiresReplace()`, however it also accepts provider-defined conditional logic.
-See the Go documentation for full details on its behavior.
+Refer to the Go documentation for full details on its behavior.
 - [`tfsdk.UseStateForUnknown()`](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/tfsdk#UseStateForUnknown): Copies the prior state value, if not null.
 This is useful for reducing `(known after apply)` plan outputs for computed attributes which are known to not change over time.

 ### Creating Attribute Plan Modifiers

-To create an attribute plan modifier, the [`tfsdk.AttributePlanModifier` interface](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/tfsdk#AttributePlanModifier) must be satisfied.
+To create an attribute plan modifier, you must implement the [`tfsdk.AttributePlanModifier` interface](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/tfsdk#AttributePlanModifier).
 For example:

 ```go
 // stringDefaultModifier is a plan modifier that sets a default value for a